MaximeV1314/QuantumSimLite-Windows/README.md

    - Experience real-time changes in the system.

 3. **Downloadable Resources:**
-   - Download eigenstates and dynamic simulations for further analysis.
+   - Download eigenstates and dynamic simulations (FFMPEG require for video).
-   - Access downloadable files, including videos and images, in the designated media folder.
    - Note: Saving images or videos may cause a temporary freeze in the application.

 ## Important Information: